dsmurl/the-system-controller-4/README.md

 	:> sudo ntpdate pool.ntp.org

 Install the python pin IO library dependencies.
-Turns on and off pins, reads analog input pins from python:
+These packages allow your your python code to turn on and off pins and read analog input pins from python.

 	:> sudo apt-get update
 	:> sudo apt-get install build-essential python-setuptools python-pip python-smbus

+Now that you have all the libraries you want installed from apt-get, you can do a full debian distribution upgrade to make sure everything installed is up to date.
+This may take several minutes.

+	:> sudo apt-get dist-upgrade

 Install the IO lib through pip and other dependencies.
 This took around 10 minutes on my BeagleBone so don't think it crashed.